 “But where do you get your protein?”

-We live in a society in which we have been mistakenly led to believe that, meat and dairy products are the only source of dietary protein worthy of merit.
-Without copious amounts of animal protein, it’s impossible to be healthy, let alone perform as an athlete, train and race at your peak.
-The message is everywhere – from a recent high profile dairy lobby ad campaign pushing chocolate milk as the ultimate athletic recovery beverage to compelling food labels to a dizzying array of fitness expert testimonials.
+We live in a society in which we have been willfully misled to believe that meat and dairy products are the sole source of dietary protein worthy of merit.
+Without copious amounts of animal protein, it’s impossible to be healthy, let alone perform as an athlete.
+The message is everywhere, from a recent (and wildly successful I might add) high-profile dairy lobby ad campaign pushing chocolate milk as the ultimate athletic recovery beverage (diabolically genius), to compelling food labels, to a dizzying array of fitness expert testimonials.
 Protein, protein, protein — generally reinforced with the adage that more is better.

 Indeed, protein is an essential nutrient, absolutely critical not just in building and repairing muscle tissue, but in the maintenance of a wide array of important bodily functions.
 But does it matter if our protein comes from plants rather than animals?
 And how much do we actually need?

-Provided your diet contains a rotating variety of the aforementioned high protein plants, I can absolutely guarantee that you will never suffer a protein deficiency – it’s impossible.
-Despite the incredibly heavy tax I impose on my body, training at times upwards of 25 hours per week for ultra-endurance events, this type of regimen has fueled me for years without any issues with respect to building lean muscle mass and properly recovering between workouts.
-In fact, I can honestly say that at age 45, I am fitter than I have ever been, even when I was competing as a swimmer at a world-class level at Stanford in the late 1980’s.
+If you ate nothing but a variety of fresh fruit, you still would never suffer a deficiency of protein (or even any particular amino acid).
+Short of starving yourself, it’s almost impossible.
+Despite the incredibly heavy tax I impose on my body, training at times upwards of 25 hours per week for ultra-endurance events, this type of regimen has fueled me for years, without any issues with respect to building lean muscle mass.
+In reality, I believe that eating plant-based has significantly enhanced my ability to expedite physiological recovery between workouts — the holy grail of athletic performance enhancement.
+In fact, I can honestly say that at age 47 I am fitter than I have ever been, even when I was a world-class-level competition swimmer at Stanford in the late 1980s.

 Still not convinced?
-Consider this: some of the fierceest animals in the world are plant powered.
-The elephant, rhino, hippo and gorilla share one thing in common – they all get 100% of their protein from plants.
+Consider this: some of the fiercest animals in the world — the elephant, rhino, hippo and gorilla — are Plantpowered herbivores.
+And nobody asks them where they get their protein.
 So ditch that steak and join me for a bowl of quinoa and lentils.